kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

+<dl><dt>08 Jan 2019</dt></dl>I've been working hard at this, which is due to several structuring changes that needed to be made in order to allow for various enhancements.
+The new structure is now complete.
+Bug track-downs are next.
+None of the remaing bugs should necessitate the whole scale re-writes that have taken so much time.
+They should be simple fixes, but I'll take a few hours of leisure right now.

 <dl><dt>17 Dec 2018</dt></dl>Taking time from sketch development in order to beef up the prototype circuit from residing on breadboard to more residing on perfboard.
 I wish I had a fiberglass perfboard lying around, but all I find is phenolic.
 That will have to do for now...

 <dl><dt>11 Dec 2018</dt></dl>A person could wonder why I'm not providing updates more often.
 There seem to be several reasons for that, one of which is that when I am in the process of investigating hinderance with the project, it may take several days for me to accurately discover down the cause.
 Such is the case for the latest hinderance.
 I thought I had it characterized correctly, but am having already to correct my post of a minute ago and I know better now than to even say what my initial incorrect posting was.
 SIGH.